-Under PRC law, all of our PRC subsidiaries and consolidated affiliated entities in China are required to set aside at least 10% of their respective after-tax profits each year, if any, to fund a statutory reserve until such reserve reaches 50% of their respective registered capital.
+Under PRC law, all of our PRC subsidiaries and consolidated affiliated entities in China are required to set aside at least 10% of their respective aftertax profits each year, if any, to fund a statutory reserve until such reserve reaches 50% of their respective registered capital.
 Although the statutory reserves can be used, among other ways, to increase the registered capital and eliminate future losses in excess of retained earnings of the respective companies, the reserve funds are not distributable as cash dividends except in the event of liquidation.
 Our PRC subsidiaries are permitted to pay dividends to us only out of their respective retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.

 After Qianxiang Wangjing and Qianxiang Changda make appropriations for their respective statutory reserves and retain any profits, each of their remaining net profits are distributable to their sole shareholder, Qianxiang Tiancheng, in the form of an RMB dividend; after Wole Shijie makes appropriations for its statutory reserves and retains any profits, its remaining net profits are distributable to its sole shareholder, Qianjun Technology, in the form of an RMB dividend.
 Pursuant to the contractual arrangements between Qianxiang Tiancheng and Qianxiang Shiji, Qianxiang Tiancheng's earnings and cash (including dividends received from its subsidiaries) are used to pay service and license fees in RMB to Qianxiang Shiji, in the manner and amount set forth in these agreements.
-There are similar contractual arrangements between Wole Technology and Oianiun Technology, and between Renren Network and Renren Games.
+There are similar contractual arrangements between Wole Technology and Qianjun Technology, and between Renren Network and Renren Games.
 After paying the withholding taxes applicable to Qianxiang Shiji's, Wole Technology's and Renren Network's respective revenues and earnings, making appropriations for their respective statutory reserve requirements and retaining any profits from accumulated profits, the remaining net profits of Qianxiang Shiji, Wole Technology and Renren Network would be available for distribution to us through the respective offshore holding companies through which we respectively own Qianxiang Shiji, Wole Technology and Renren Network, although we have not, and do not have, any present plan to make such distributions.
 As of December 31, 2013, the net assets of Qianxiang Shiji, Wole Technology, Renren Network and our consolidated affiliated entities which were restricted due to statutory reserve requirements and other applicable laws and regulations, and thus not available for distribution, was in aggregate US\$6.7 million, and the net assets of Qianxiang Shiji, Wole Technology, Renren Network and our consolidated affiliated entities which were unrestricted and thus available for distribution was in aggregate US\$1.3 billion.
 We do not believe that these restrictions on the distribution of our net assets will have a significant impact on our ability to timely meet our financial obligations in the future.
 See "Item 3.D-Risk Factors-Risks Related to Our Corporate Structure and the Regulation of our Business-We may rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements we may have.
-Any limitation on the ability of our PRC subsidiaries to pay dividends to us could have a material adverse effect on our ability to conduct our business" and "Item 3.D-Risk Factors- Risks Related to Doing Business in China-Our global income and the dividends that we may receive from our PRC subsidiary, dividends distributed to our non88
+Any limitation on the ability of our PRC subsidiaries to pay dividends to us could have a material adverse effect on our ability to conduct our business" and "Item 3.D-Risk Factors-Risks Related to Doing Business in China-Our global income and the dividends that we may receive from our PRC subsidiary, dividends distributed to our non-PRC shareholders and ADS holders, and gain recognized by such shareholders or ADS holders, may be subject to PRC taxes under the Enterprise Income Tax Law, which would have a material adverse effect on our results of operations" for more information.